 No one thinks about manuscript formatting until they actually have to do it.
 As a result, many entrepreneurs finish writing their manuscript, realize how much work it will take to format it, and decide to simply export their text document as a PDF and call it a day.

 Don’t do that.
 A poorly made eBook will kill your brand.
-Instead, learn how to create an eBook that beautifully represents your brand and grows
+Instead, learn how to create an eBook that beautifully represents your brand and increases your authority.

 Years ago, you would have had to become proficient with software like the Adobe Suite to properly format a book, but now, there are free tools that will lay your book out for you.